Ricette di Sicilia

 💡 Tips and Variations

-For an indulgent twist, mix a few spoonfuls of fresh ricotta with the sausage before adding it to the dough.
-If you prefer a crumbly texture, simply increase the amount of lard slightly.
+For an extra creamy filling, stir a few spoonfuls of fresh ricotta into the sausage before spreading it over the dough.

 📦 Storage